iMelonArt/Data-Playbook/README.md

 # Introduction

-AI CodePlaybook contains a series of POVs (Proof Of Concept) for iMelonArt's AI MVP.
+Data Playbook contains a collection of Data & AI research or white papers for learning and researching across partners.
 Here's the introduction video and here's the [Youtube playlist](https://bit.ly/ai-startup-cloudmelon) for all the videos in the series.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=0FoRYTFwGec" target="_blank"><img src="http://img.youtube.com/vi/0FoRYTFwGec/0.jpg"
 alt="Startup project" width="240" height="180" border="10" /></a>